nekomangaorg/Neko/README.md

 * [Share sheets upgrade for Android 10](https://raw.githubusercontent.com/Jays2Kings/tachiyomi/master/.github/readme-images/share%20menu.png)
 * Reader seekbar overrides switch app gesture in Android 10, so no more accidents for that
 * Option to hide manga titles in grid view
+* Filter out your library by searching for tags (ex.
+"Comedy" or "Slice of Life") or exclude mangas by a tag (ex. "-Shounen" or "-Romance").
+Tapping on these tags also performs a local search
 * Android X Support (**Becasue of this change needed for Android 10 features, extension preferences are currently disabled**)

 ## Download